Edictum

 Session limit hits

-Track session contract denials.
+Track session rule blocks.
 Frequent session limit hits suggest:

 • Limits set too low for the task complexity